Toshinaki/MATLAB_PTB_Questionnaire/README.md

 # MATLAB_PTB_Questionnaire
 Display a questionnaire using psychtoolbox, and get input from keyboard, mouse, or gamepad

+### --2016/08/02 update--
+Added:
+- Support for gamepad

+- On my PC, the configuration is done for OS - Ubuntu and gamepad - Logitech Gamepad F310, the configuration file is uploaded too in "etc" folder.
+Read the >> help GamePad for more details about this file.
+- You may need to modify the configuration file to support for gamepad on your PC.

 ### --2016/07/31 update--
 Added:
 - Support for mouse